 Average Salary of Abdominal Sonographers

-The average salary of abdominal sonographers in the United States typically ranges from $65,000 to $90,000 per year, depending on various factors such as location, experience, and certification.
-According to the Bureau of Labor Statistics (BLS), the median annual wage for diagnostic medical sonographers, including abdominal specialists, was about $81,350 as of the most recent data.
+The median earnings of the abdominal sonographers in the United States are usually around $65,000 to $90,000 yearly depending on a number of factors like location, experience and certification.
+The Bureau of Labor Statistics (BLS) suggests that the median annual wages of diagnostic medical sonographers with or without abdominal specialists is approximately $81,350 at the latest statistics.

 Entry-Level Abdominal Sonographer Pay